ryanpykor0303/data_science_projects/fantasy_football/WR_model/README.md

 ## Installation
-The code requires Python versions of 3.* as well as the following:
+The code requires Python versions of 3.* as well as the following modules:
 * pandas
 * numpy
 * matplotlib.pyplot